|

 that fund of correct information,

-which some imagine they possess in this long epistle,
+which some imagine they possess in this long epistle, and leave us room to doubt, at least,

 whether Dr. Robison was so very ignorant